 2.49 Parliamentary Under-Secretaries are appointed to assist Ministers, and their authority derives solely from the Minister they are assisting (see section 9 of the Constitution Act 1986).
 At the Prime Minister's discretion, they may be a member of one or more Cabinet committees.

 2.50 The relevant Minister must give the Parliamentary Under-Secretary a formal letter clearly setting out the role of the Parliamentary Under-Secretary in the portfolio, any assigned responsibilities, and the relevant working arrangements.
-The draft letter must be approved by the Prime Minister through the Secretary of the Cabinet, and the Minister should provide copies of the final letter to the Secretary of the Cabinet and the chief executive of the department concerned.
-As for Associate Ministers, the letter should set out clearly the Parliamentary Under-Secretary's area of responsibility, including any limits on authority, on the ability to make public statements, and on the relationship with the department.
-Details of assignments to Parliamentary Under-Secretaries may be included in the Schedule of Responsibilities Delegated to Associate Ministers (see paragraphs 2.34(c) and 2.37).
+The draft letter must be approved by the Prime Minister through the Secretary of the Cabinet, and the Minister should provide copies of the final letter to the Secretary of the Cabinet and the chief executive of the agency concerned.
+As for Associate Ministers, the letter should set out clearly the Parliamentary Under-Secretary's area of responsibility, including any limits on authority, on the ability to make public statements, and on the relationship with the agency.
+Details of assignments to Parliamentary Under-Secretaries may be included in the Schedule of Responsibilities Delegated to Associate Ministers (see paragraphs 2.34(c) and 5.24).

 2.51 As members of the Executive, Parliamentary Under-Secretaries are bound by the principle of collective responsibility (see paragraphs 5.24 - 5.31).